 Summer Camp

-Summer Camps at Thaden School offer opportunities for children and teens entering grades 4 to 12 to experience our distinctive educational and athletic programs.
-We will host five fun-filled weeks of camps with offerings in songwriting, cycling, culinary arts, stop-motion filmmaking, soccer, thriving post-pandemic, and outdoor skills.
+Summer Camps at Thaden School offer opportunities for children and teens to experience our distinctive educational programs.
+We will host six fun-filled weeks of camps with offerings in art exploration, cycling, culinary arts, outdoor water skills, paper engineering, pollination, storytelling, stop-motion filmmaking, and more.

 General Information

-Includes performing arts, culinary arts, cycling, thriving post-pandemic, and stop-motion filmmaking.
+Includes culinary arts, cycling, food science, and stop-motion filmmaking, and more!

 - Camps will run from 9:00 am to 3:00 pm.